Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 Obtain your customer ID per the instructions on the right.
 ![Appendix III - 3](assets/vhol_fivetran/image54.png)

 And enter it in the field on the left.
-Click AUTHORIZE to sign in to Google.
+Click **AUTHORIZE** to sign in to Google.
 ![Appendix III - 4](assets/vhol_fivetran/image60.png)

 Choose the account with which you wish to authenticate.
 ![Appendix III - 5](assets/vhol_fivetran/image139.png)

-Authorize Fivetran to access your Google Ads data by clicking Allow.
+Authorize Fivetran to access your Google Ads data by clicking **Allow**.
 ![Appendix III - 5](assets/vhol_fivetran/image96.png)

 Now we need to configure three reports.
 These three reports will give us the raw data that we will use to generate our models later.
 Each report will require: